introlab/rtabmap_ros/README.md

 RTAB-Map ROS package.

-For more information/demos/tutorials about this package, visit the [rtabmap_ros](http://wiki.ros.org/rtabmap_ros) page on the ROS wiki.
+For more information, demos and tutorials about this package, visit the [rtabmap_ros](http://wiki.ros.org/rtabmap_ros) page on the ROS wiki.

 For the RTAB-Map libraries and standalone application, visit the [RTAB-Map's home page](http://introlab.github.io/rtabmap) or the [RTAB-Map's wiki](https://github.com/introlab/rtabmap/wiki).